Abdulazeez007/Azure-Cloud-Role-Based-Access-Control/README.md

 - Assign the Virtual Machine Contributor role to the Service Desk group.
 - Assign the Virtual Machine Administrator Login role to the Senior and Junior Admin groups.

-## STEP 1: create and configure the Senior Admin Group with Joseph Price as the member
+## STEP 1: create and configure the Senior Administrators Group with Joseph Price as the member

 First, Navigate to Azure portal, Search and select Microsoft Entra ID